babyGPT (version 1.1.3, 2025-September-16)

 Please notify the author if you encounter any bugs.
 When sending email,

-please place the string 'babyGPT' in the subject line to get past the
+please place the string 'babyGPT' in the subject line to get past his

 ABOUT THE AUTHOR:

-at Purdue University.
-For all issues related to this module, contact the
+Purdue University.
+For all issues related to this module, contact the author at

-author at kak@purdue.edu If you send email, please place the string
+"kak@purdue.edu".
+If you send email, please place the string "babyGPT" in your

-"babyGPT" in your subject line to get past the author's spam
+subject line to get past his spam filter.

 COPYRIGHT: